-You may need to dig deeper to make sure the team has what it takes to make the company a success by asking the right questions– questions that force the team out of their comfort zones and give you the answers you need.
+You may need to dig deeper to evaluate whether the team has what it takes to make the company a success by asking the right questions– questions that take the team out of their comfort zones and give you the answers you need.

 Tip: Look for determination and self-awareness.

 Focus and resolve are key characteristics to look for.
 Discover your management team’s inspiration and learn what drives them.
-Ask about the company’s origin and take the time to be walked through the early days.
-Find out how they secured their first investor or employee?
+What are the details of the company’s origin and will they take time to walk you through the early days/ How did they secure their first investor or employee?

 Tip: Look for persuasiveness.

 By the end of the three minutes, you should have a basic understanding of the business.
 The first minute of a pitch is pivotal and they should be direct, decisive, and determined from the outset.
 Outside of pitches, look for clear communication.
-There should never be a moment you don’t understand what’s going on.
-If they’ve lost you in delivering their pitch, then pass!
-You won’t be the only one.
+There should never be a moment when you don’t understand what’s going on.
+If they’ve lost you in delivering their pitch, then strongly consider passing.
+You most likely won’t be the only one.

 Tip: Look for relevant experience.

-You can ask about the educational backgrounds of the key people on the team and pay attention to the institutions they come from — especially for science and deep technology companies university affiliation is a relevant success criteria.
+You can ask about the educational backgrounds of the key people on the team and pay attention to the institutions they come from — especially for science and deep technology companies; university affiliation is a relevant success criterion.
 Ask about any published works or patents in the field.

 Tip: Look for vision.

 Just because an idea works doesn’t mean it’s the right time or place.
 The management team should have research on hand concerning the current state of their industry and already determined where the competitive landscape is headed.
 Ask why they think their product or service has a viable spot in the market.

 Tip: Look for logical thinking.

 Business is about making a vision a reality.
-Whether a company’s initial roadmap spans months, or years, you need to see how the people you’re investing in envision the next step or dozen.
+Whether a company’s initial roadmap spans months or years, you need to see how the people you’re investing in envision the next step or dozen.

 Tip: Look for integrity.

-Facing serious obstacles is inevitable when starting a new company and a management team that is transparent about sharing their hurdles is priceless.
-You want to be sure the management team is open about the challenges they are facing and not hiding anything from you with broken storytelling.
-If your spidey-sense is telling you something is off then look for inconsistencies.
+Facing serious obstacles is inevitable when starting a new company and a management team that is transparent about sharing their hurdles is valuable.
+You want to be relatively certain the management team is open about the challenges they are facing and not hiding anything from you with broken storytelling.
+If your spidey sense is telling you something is off then it is good to look for inconsistencies.

-These answers are key to you as an investor and you shouldn’t hesitate to dig.
-Angel investing is often so closely tied to belief in a team as much as an idea, so evaluating a startup and getting to know the team is paramount.
-At the end of the day, be on the lookout for companies whose management team you think will go the distance and then do your homework to know that they will.
+These answers are generally key to you as an investor and you shouldn’t hesitate to dig.
+Angel investing is often closely tied to belief in a team as much as an idea, so evaluating a startup and getting to know the team is paramount.
+At the end of the day, be on the lookout for companies whose management team you think will go the distance, and then do your homework to feel confident that they will.
+Originally posted on LinkedIn.